-A number of BNG enhancement opportunities have been identified through the option appraisal process, Table 8-2 outlines those identified.
-A BNG Strategy specific to the rdWRMP24 has also been developed and it presented in the rdWRMP24 Natural Capital and BNG Report.
+A number of BNG enhancement opportunities have been identified through the option appraisal process, Table 8-3 outlines those identified.
+The responsibility of investigating and implementing the enhancement opportunities will be with the Thames Water project teams.
+A BNG Strategy specific to the WRMP24 has also been developed and it presented in the WRMP24 Natural Capital and BNG Report.
 The strategy sets out the BNG requirements for the plan and how this could be delivered.